 Melton is prohibited from having any unsupervised contact with minors, cannot patronize taverns, bars or liquor stores, and cannot purchase, possess or consume alcohol or illegal drugs.

-Last week, police announced the release of two additional homeless sex offenders, Jessie Vasquez and Thomas Kopp.
+Earlier, police announced the release of two additional homeless sex offenders, Jessie Vasquez and Thomas Kopp.